ZS2EZ HF OPERATIONS

 ZS2EZ is operational on SSB in most major contests as well as at random times outside the contests.
 Operation is on 40, 20, 17, 15, 12 and 10 meters.

-This is the primary mode of operation on HF from this station.
+This is a popular mode of operation on HF from this station.
 ZS2EZ is active in the major RTTY contests, time and work committments permitting!
 RTTY frequencies are also regularly monitored outside of contest times, and skeds can readily be arranged for anyone looking for ZS on RTTY!

 I have a page on this website dedicated to FT8 operation.